Innate-Values-driven Reinforcement Learning based Cooperative Multi-Agent Cognitive Modeling: Abstract

 \section{Abstract}

-Innate values describe agents' intrinsic motivations, which reflect their inherent interests and preferences to pursue goals and drive them to develop diverse skills satisfying their various needs.
-The essence of reinforcement learning (RL) is learning from interaction based on reward-driven (such as utilities) behaviors, much like natural agents.
-It is an excellent model to describe the innate-values-driven (IV) behaviors of AI agents.
-Especially in multi-agent systems (MAS), building the awareness of AI agents to balance the group utilities and system costs and satisfy group members' needs in their cooperation is a crucial problem for individuals learning to support their community and integrate human society in the long term.
-This paper proposes a hierarchical compound intrinsic value reinforcement learning model -- innate-values-driven reinforcement learning termed IVRL to describe the complex behaviors of multi-agent interaction in their cooperation.
-We implement the IVRL architecture in the StarCraft Multi-Agent Challenge (SMAC) environment and compare the cooperative performance within three characteristics of innate value agents (Coward, Neutral, and Reckless) through three benchmark multi-agent RL algorithms: QMIX, IQL, and QTRAN.
-The results demonstrate that by organizing individual various needs rationally, the group can achieve better performance with lower costs effectively.
+In multi-agent systems (MAS), the dynamic interaction among multiple decision-makers is driven by their innate values, affecting the environment's state, and can cause specific behavioral patterns to emerge.
+On the other hand, innate values in cognitive modeling reflect individual interests and preferences for specific tasks and drive them to develop diverse skills and plans, satisfying their various needs and achieving common goals in cooperation.
+Therefore, building the awareness of AI agents to balance the group utilities and system costs and meet group members' needs in their cooperation is a crucial problem for individuals learning to support their community and even integrate into human society in the long term.
+However, the current MAS reinforcement learning domain lacks a general intrinsic model to describe agents' dynamic motivation for decision-making and learning from an individual needs perspective in their cooperation.
+To address the gap, this paper proposes a general MAS innate-values reinforcement learning (IVRL) architecture from the individual preferences angle.
+We tested the Multi-Agent IVRL Actor-Critic Model in different StarCraft Multi-Agent Challenge (SMAC) settings, which demonstrated its potential to organize the group's behaviours to achieve better performance.